 Lydia is an art historian specialising in the art and material culture of the Italian Renaissance.

-Her research interests include painting in the Renaissance workshop and the production and trade of the decorative arts such as textiles, tableware and home furnishings as well as the lived experience in the Italian Renaissance.
-Lydia is passionate about the benefits of life-long learning and hugely enjoys writing and delivering art history lectures and courses for audiences of all ages.
+Her research interests include painting in the Renaissance, and the production and trade of the decorative arts such as textiles, tableware and home furnishings.
+Lydia is passionate about the benefits of life-long learning and enjoys writing and delivering art history lectures and courses for audiences of all ages.

 Lydia holds a BA in Renaissance History from the University of Warwick and an MA in Art History from the University of Sussex and was awarded the PhD from The Warburg Institute at the University of London for her thesis